RafaelaMirabile/BuzzQuizz/README.md

 ## About

-A website where you can create and play quizzes and share it with other people.
+A website where you can create,play and share quizzes with other people.

 ---